-Swiss’ longhaul fleet consists of A330s, A340s, and 777s.
-The carrier’s 777s feature their most updated first and business class products.
+Swiss’ long haul fleet consists of A330s, A340s, and 777s.
+The carrier’s 777s have featured their most updated first and business class products since they were delivered.
 I’ve reviewed Swiss’ 777-300ER first class from Zurich to Los Angeles, and Swiss’ 777-300ER business class from San Francisco to Zurich.

-On the other end of the spectrum, Swiss’ A340-300s have featured their most outdated products.
+On the other end of the spectrum, up until early 2019, Swiss’ A340-300s have featured their most outdated cabins.
 The airline has five of these planes in their fleet, and they didn’t feature the same product in any cabin as the 777.

-With the refurbishment, Swiss will have new seats in all three cabins, new in-flight entertainment systems, internet connectivity, new galleys, and comprehensive modernization of the entire interior, including a new lighting concept.
+With the refurbishment, Swiss has new seats in all three cabins, new in-flight entertainment systems, internet connectivity, new galleys, and comprehensive modernization of the entire interior, including a new lighting concept.

 Swiss operates their A340s on flights to Boston, Johannesburg, Shanghai, Tel Aviv, and Tokyo.

-Here are some pictures of the new interiors:
+Here are some pictures of the new interiors, including in first class, business class, and economy:

 The new interiors look excellent.
 In economy the A330 and A340 are a joy to fly, given the 2-4-2 configuration (which is better than the 3-4-3 configuration on many other planes).